This coleslaw salad recipe combines fresh vegetables with a homemade dressing. Make it today for a healthy side dish or to take to a potluck!

 Serving Ideas

-Coleslaw is a great side dish for anything from a BBQ to a picnic.
-Some of my favourite main dishes to serve with this easy coleslaw recipe are my Carnitas, Ribs, Oven Baked Ribs Recipe and Steak but they go with pretty much anything!
+This classic coleslaw recipe is a great side dish for anything from a BBQ to a picnic.
+It goes great with sandwiches, hamburger and pulled pork.
+Some of my favourite main dishes to serve with this easy coleslaw recipe are my pork chops, carnitas, oven baked ribs and steak.

 More Cabbage Recipes: